aurora-is-near/doc.aurora.dev/content/learn/connect/metamask.md

 [tutorial under the Develop tab]: ../../develop/start/metamask.md
 [transfer some ETH from your account on Goerli to your account on Aurora]: ../bridge/eth.md
-[tutorial using Remix with MetaMask]: /develop/start/metamask.html#deploying-an-erc-20-token-using-remix
+[tutorial using Remix withvi ~/.ssh/config MetaMask]: /develop/start/metamask.html#deploying-an-erc-20-token-using-remix